-The Bank Total Resources for the year 2021 reached P172.279 Billion, a remarkable P3.809 Billion increased compared from last year's level of P168.470 Billion.
-Growth in resources came primarily from Held to Maturity Investments and Deposit Liabilities representing 35.00% and 84.35% of the Total Resources respectively.
+The Bank Total Resources for the year 2021 reached P172.226 Billion, a remarkable P3.756 Billion increased compared from last year's level of P168.470 Billion.
+Growth in resources came primarily from Held to Maturity Investments and Deposit Liabilities representing 35.00% and 84.37% of the Total Resources respectively.
 Cash and Other Cash Items decreased by 8.20% as funds were shifted to higher yielding investments.
 Due from Bangko Sentral ng Pilipinas representing 24.35% of Total Resources decreased by P11.672 Billion as fund were shifted to Held to Maturity Investments, now at P60.269 Billion, up by 36.20% or by P16.018 Billion as the Bank rationalized its holdings of Investment Securities.
 Deferred Tax Assets down by P118.963 Million mainly due to the impact of the new tax rate under the CREATE law.
 Movements in Other Assets Account can be accounted for by transaction in the ordinary course of business.

 Deposit Liabilities stood at P145.315 Billion, a P4.487 Billion increase compared from last year's level of P140.828 Billion.
 The increase is attributable to the growth in savings and time deposits amounting to P3.160 Billion and P1.406 Billion respectively.
 The increase in Manager's Check amounting to P234.638 Million can be attributed to higher volume of outstanding manager's checks as of year end.
 Accrued Taxes, Interest and Other Expenses closed at P156.060 Million, lower by P73.172 Million due to interest payment on matured time deposits and other taxes.
-Retirement Benefit Obligation increased by 155.36% compared from last year's level..
+Deferred Credits and Other Liabilities decreased by 11.36% due to lower level of transactions for the period.
 All other payables were paid within the stated term.